budu/clj-audio/README.md

 ## Usage

-Play a wave file.
+Playing a wave file.

     (play (->stream "~/test.wav"))

-Play a MP3 file, this example requires some extra libraries, see "Installation" below.
+Playing a MP3 file, this example requires some extra libraries, see "Installation" below.

     (-> (->stream "~/test.mp3") decode play)

+Decoding a MP3 file and writing it to a WAVE file.

+    (-> (->stream "~/test.mp3") decode (write :wave "~/test.wav"))

 Play the resulting stream from applying the identity function from 0 to 99999.
 The given function output will be converted to bytes.
 The